 Several of Mr Putin's rivals and opposition activists have sought safety abroad or ended up in prison, most prominently the former oligarch Mikhail Khodorkovsky, who spent 10 years in jail following his arrest on tax evasion and fraud charges in 2003.

 Born in St Petersburg in 1952, Vladimir Putin began his career in the KGB, the Soviet-era secret police.
 From 1990 he worked in the St Petersburg administration before moving to Moscow in 1996.
 By August 1999 he was prime minister.

 He was named acting president by his predecessor, Boris Yeltsin, and went on to win presidential elections in May 2000, having gained popularity for launching a successful offensive against Chechen rebels, following a mysterious series of deadly explosions in Russian cities.
 He won again in 2004.

-Barred by the constitution from running for a third consecutive presidential term in 2008, he made way for his prime minister, Dmitry Medvedev.
-On Mr Putin's return to the presidency in 2012, he duly reappointed Mr Medvedev to the premiership.
-Most observers believe that Mr Putin remained effectively in control throughout Mr Medvedev's presidency.
+Barred by the constitution from running for a third consecutive presidential term in 2008, he made way for his prime minister, Dmitry Medvedev, before the two swapped roles in 2012.